tarwn/lessthandot-hugo/blogs/content/posts/2012-12-12-proactive-notifications.md

 SELECT TOP 1 * FROM SomeTable WITH(UPDLOCK, HOLDLOCK)
 ```

-That query won&#8217;t return anything unless the first one is commited or rolled back
+That query won't return anything unless the first one is commited or rolled back

 Now run this query below, the first column should have the text AWAITING COMMAND